Car Buying: Should You Buy Used, New, Leasing, or Borrowing?

 - You’ll always be covered by the manufacturer’s warranty.

-- If there’s a defect with the car, it’s not your problem—the car is serviced by the company.
+- If there’s a defect in the car, it’s not your problem—the car is serviced by the company.

 - You’re not saddled with the car at the end of the lease—especially if you decide you’re not in love with the car.